Damian Collins: Political career

+Parliamentary career

+At the 2010 general election, Collins was elected to Parliament as MP for Folkestone and Hythe with 49.4% of the vote and a majority of 10,122.

 Collins made his maiden speech in the House of Commons on 27 May 2010 in the Queen's Speech debate.
-He spoke about the new Conservative-Liberal Coalition Government’s energy and environmental policy, and his support for a new nuclear power station at Dungeness in his constituency.
+He spoke about the new Conservative–Liberal Coalition Government’s energy and environmental policy, and his support for a new nuclear power station at Dungeness in his constituency.

 On 12 July 2010, Collins became a member of the House of Commons Culture, Media and Sport Select Committee.

-On 10 September 2012, Collins was made Parliamentary Private Secretary to the Secretary of State for Northern Ireland, Theresa Villiers.
-In July 2014, Collins was appointed as Parliamentary Private Secretary to the Foreign Secretary, Philip Hammond.
+On 10 September 2012, Collins was made parliamentary private secretary to the Secretary of State for Northern Ireland, Theresa Villiers.

+At the 2015 general election, Collins was re-elected as MP for Folkestone and Hythe with a decreased vote share of 47.9% and an increased majority of 13,797.

-In the 2016 EU referendum, Collins campaigned for the UK to remain in the European Union.
+In the 2016 Brexit referendum, Collins campaigned for the UK to remain in the European Union.
 He subsequently supported delivering the result of the referendum, for the UK to leave the EU, describing himself in July 2019 as "someone who voted Remain, but has always upheld the pledge I made at the last general election: to honour the result of the referendum."

 In 2016 Collins was elected as chair of the Culture, Media and Sport select committee and was re-elected unopposed following the 2017 general election of the newly renamed Digital, Culture, Media and Sport Select Committee.
 He remained Chair until the dissolution of Parliament on 6 November 2019.

+At the snap 2017 general election, Collins was again re-elected, with an increased vote share of 54.7% and an increased majority of 15,411.
+He was again re-elected at the 2019 general election with an increased vote share of 60.1% and an increased majority of 21,337.

 On 27 July 2021, Collins was elected Chair of the UK Parliament Joint Committee on the Draft Online Safety Bill, responsible for pre-legislative scrutiny of the Bill.

-In August 2022, Collins was made Parliamentary Under-Secretary of State at the Department for Digital, Culture, Media and Sport (Minister for Tech and the Digital Economy) as part of the caretaker administration of outgoing Prime Minister Boris Johnson.
+In August 2022, Collins was made parliamentary under-secretary of state at the Department for Digital, Culture, Media and Sport (Minister for Tech and the Digital Economy) as part of the caretaker administration of outgoing Prime Minister Boris Johnson.
 This includes responsibility for making the Online Safety Bill law.

 He supported Liz Truss in the July–September 2022 Conservative Party leadership election.
 He was reappointed to his ministerial office following her victory in the contest.

+Collins was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for political and public service.

+In 2024, Damian Collins lost his seat to Labour challenger Tony Vaughan.
+Folkestone & Hythe had elected only Conservative MPs since it was first contested in 1950.

 Select Committee inquiries

-During his tenure as Committee Chair, Collins led several parliamentary inquiries: